rosswd/challenged-by-code/daily.md

 + [Code Eval](https://www.codeeval.com/)

 ## More Real
-If you are looking challenges that are more real, these may help:
+If you are looking for challenges that are more real, these may help:

 + [The Idea Machine](http://www.ideamachine.io/)